CodingLawyersClub/todo-instructions/README.md

 ## ToDo Routes

 Now we need to define an endpoint to work with our `todos`.
 Basically, an endpoint is a specific url we call to interact with our database, whether it be to pull or push data.
 Behind most websites you use there are endpoints that are fueling the data you see on your screen.
-As an example, you can check out the data feeding a website like CryptoKitties [here](https://api.cryptokitties.co/v2/kitties).
+As an example, go to the [CrytpoKitties website](https://www.cryptokitties.co/catalogue).
+Although it's nice and pretty, behind the scenes this website is calling an endpoint to get its data.
+You can see what the raw data looks like [here](https://api.cryptokitties.co/v2/kitties).

 To set up our routes, first let's create a new file named `todos.js` under `routes/api/`.
-Let's import what we're going to need, and walk through each one.
+Let's import what we're going to need on the top, and walk through each one.

 ```
 var mongoose = require('mongoose');